Home » Price Action Trading Guide

 Mat-Hold Pattern

-This is a five candle trend continuation pattern, which has two variations – bullish and bearish.
-The bullish pattern is comprised of a large bullish candle, a price gap higher, followed by three small-bodied bearish candles.
-Those three candlesticks should form above the low price of the first (bullish) candle.
-The final (fifth) candlestick is again large and of a bullish type, signaling potential continuation of the uptrend.
+This is a five-candle trend continuation pattern with a bullish and a bearish variation.
+The bullish pattern consists of a large bullish candle and a higher price gap followed by three small-bodied bearish candles.
+These three candlesticks should form above the low price of the first bullish candle.
+The fifth candlestick is again large and bullish, signaling potential continuation of the uptrend.

 Mat-Hold Pattern